SoAG/twitterspellcheck/README.md

-#Spell checking tweets from two locations and comparing results
+#Twitter Wars: Spell checking tweets from two locations and comparing results

 ##Approach
 The results can be seen on the website which was created using webpy (http://webpy.org/ ,  https://github.com/webpy/webpy).
 The spell checking can be started and stopped.
 Results are updated automatically.